Skip to main content

 Imagery, Memory, and Domestication in Human Evolution

 Human cognition and behaviour are shaped by intricate relationships between sensory perception, memory, and social dynamics.
-These two seemingly distinct areas—how individuals process pain and how domestication influences traits like tameness and aggression—offer profound insights into both our neurological makeup and evolutionary history.
-By examining the role of pain and emotional imagery alongside domestication theories, we can better understand how these factors may have shaped human development.
+Two seemingly distinct areas—how individuals process pain and how domestication influences behavioural traits like tameness and aggression—offer profound insights into both our neurological makeup and evolutionary history.
+By examining the role of pain and emotional imagery alongside domestication theories, we can better understand how these factors may have shaped human development and the domestication of animals.

 Mental Imagery: The Vivid, Muted, Emotional and Painful